rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Or better, why would God not make salvation available to all, even those He knows won't be saved?
-This is the dangerous question that if left untempered by truth will result in the continuation of the heretical revolution and reaction cycle we have seen before.
-In the end, Christ has a divine and a human will, He us both, and thus through Christ do we affirm knowable truth of man's free will and of God's absolute sovereignty.
+This is the dangerous question that if left untempered by truth will result in the continuation of the heretical cycles of revolution and reaction that we have seen before.
+In the end, Christ has a divine and a human will, He is both, and thus through Christ do we affirm objective knowable truth of man's free will and of God's absolute sovereignty.